-Capital assets as of September 30, 2014, total \$8,338,990 (net of accumulated depreciation) and include land, buildings and equipment as well as the water and wastewater systems.
-Significant capital asset events during the current fiscal year included completion of the GIS system.
-Construction in progress includes sanitary sewer rehabilitation planning and design, phase II.
+Capital assets as of September 30, 2015, total \$7,970,145 (net of accumulated depreciation) and include land, buildings and equipment as well as the water and wastewater systems.
+Construction in progress includes sanitary sewer rehabilitation planning and design, phase II, disinfection system at water plant no. 1 engineering and lift station rehabilitation engineering.